-While park and vacant properties have a high proportion of plantable space, these land use types make up a relatively small area in the 17th Ward (Fig. 5).
+While vacant and park properties have a high proportion of plantable space, these land use types make up a relatively small area in the 26th Ward (Fig. 5).
 Most of the land is residential followed by transit.

 Figure 5: Acres of land cover types across land uses.